VijayRod/demo/aks/servicemesh-istio/README.md

    kubectl logs hello -c istio-proxy
    ```

 2. If connection errors occur for all pods in the namespace, temporarily disable sidecar injection for the namespace by running `kubectl label namespace default istio.io/rev-`.

+   2a.
 Then <ins>recreate</ins> the pods, so they do not have the sidecar, and retest connectivity between the pods to ensure it works fine without the sidecar.

 3. To review network policies in the cluster, run `kubectl get networkpolicy -A`.

-4. To capture simultaneous TCP dumps on source and destination nodes during the reproduction of the issue, use the steps mentioned here.
+4. To capture simultaneous TCP dumps on source and destination nodes during the reproduction of the issue, use the steps mentioned [here](https://learn.microsoft.com/en-us/troubleshoot/azure/azure-kubernetes/capture-tcp-dump-linux-node-aks).
 Note the names, namespaces, and IPs of the source and destination pods with `kubectl get pod -A -owide`, and the names and IPs of the source and destination nodes with `kubectl get no -owide`.

-### Section 3h: Debug - Connectivity Issues Through the Istio Ingress Gateway
+### Section 3h: Debug - Connectivity issues through the Istio ingress gateway

-1. Ensure the ingress gateway resource is created with the appropriate `Gateway` and `VirtualService` resources as shown here.
+1. Ensure the ingress gateway resource is created with the appropriate `Gateway` and `VirtualService` resources as shown [here]().

 ## Section 4: For Advanced Users